 How Do We Spend Our Time Every Week?

 Let’s consider how a typical person uses time management:

 There are 168 hours in a week (24 hours times, seven days).

-- 40 hours is a typical working week
+- 40 hours is a standard working week

 - 5 hours commuting to and from work (assume about 1 hour each day and working five days a week)